-Cardinal Cormac Murphy-O’Connor today welcomed the publication of the Cumberlege Commission’s review of the progress made by the Catholic Church in the protection of children and vulnerable adults.
+Cardinal Cormac Murphy-O’Connor has welcomed the publication of the Cumberlege Commission’s review of the progress made by the Catholic Church in the protection of children and vulnerable adults.

-The Cardinal, president of the Bishops’ conference for England & Wales, last year asked Baroness Cumberlege to chair an independent review commission, consisting of outstanding professionals from the statutory and voluntary sectors as well as representatives from the Catholic Church.
+The Cardinal, president of the Bishops’ Conference for England and Wales, last year asked Baroness Cumberlege to chair an independent review commission, consisting of outstanding professionals from the statutory and voluntary sectors as well as representatives from the Catholic Church.

 The commission considered the effectiveness of the measures taken since the Nolan Report; it asked whether we have achieved our goal of becoming an example of good practice in the prevention of and response to child abuse; and it also examined the remit and effectiveness of the Catholic Office for the Protection of Children and Vulnerable Adults (COPCA) which has been the principal mechanism for the implementation of the Nolan report’s recommendations.
 Lord Nolan published his report in 2001 and suggested that his recommendations be reviewed after five years.